NOTICE: WE ARE NOT ACCEPTING NEW STUDENTS AT THIS TIME

 “God has shown me where the true treasure lies,” he said.

 One of Safe Harbor’s First Residents

 “They help me turn my life around,” Barnes told CBN News.
-“But what people don’t always see is there is a ripple affect.
-So that my kids are benefited by this.
-There kids will be benefited by this, their classmates.
+“But what people don’t always see is there is a ripple effect.
+So that my kids are benefited from this.
+Their kids will be benefited by this, their classmates.
 It is just a ripple that goes out in all directions.”

 Waves of Change

 Waves of change start with a ripple.
 Doug and Robbie now hope the television movie that tells their story will inspire others.